rocky115/ReMDer-GX/readme.md

 5. Another resource - "I built my own graphics card" - From JDH  It is also a good one.
 Continue and work hard.

+6. You can refer to this work also - http://ethesis.nitrkl.ac.in/4342/1/u.pdf

 4.
 # 1. RMDON-INSIDE_DEEP_BLUE
 Let us start on this Teacher's Day 2024